RobertMartinez/robertmartinez.github.io/_posts/2015-07-30-the-road-is-the-giver.md

 ---
 layout:     post
-title:      McCarthy's The Road is a sequel to The Giver
+title:      The Road - sequel to The Giver
 date:       2015-08-01
-summary:    A fan fiction theory that I think makes both books better
+summary:    A fun theory that definitely makes both McCarthy's and Lowry's novels better
 categories: fiction sci-fi
 ---